tvd12/ezyfox-server-example/push-message/README.md

 2. Run `npm i`, you get an error with vuex you can run `npm install vuex@next --save`
 3. Run `npm start` and open [http://localhost:3001/](http://localhost:3001/)

+### Start Flutter client

+1. Move to folder `flutter_client`
+2. Just need import source code to your IDE and run

 # How to test?

 ### With java api gateway